LRAShM (missile): Background

-On 19 December 2020, Defence Minister Rajnath Singh formally inaugurated the ₹400 crore, Hypersonic Wind Tunnel (HWT) test facility at the Dr. A. P. J. Abdul Kalam Missile Complex.
+The Defence Research and Development Laboratory requested funding from the Indian Government to build a Hypersonic Wind Tunnel to aid in design and development of future hypersonic missiles.
+The facility was initially put into service in October 2019.
+On 19 December 2020, Indian Defence Minister Rajnath Singh formally inaugurated the fully built Hypersonic Wind Tunnel (HWT) test facility at the Dr. A. P. J. Abdul Kalam Missile Complex.
 With a nozzle exit diameter of one meter and the ability to replicate speeds between Mach 5 to 12, the HWT facility is an enclosed free jet facility powered by pressure and vacuum.
-The facility was put into service in October 2019.
-It was the Defence Research and Development Laboratory (DRDL) that first proposed the HWT facility.
+It was built at a cost of ₹400 crore.
 Following China's two hypersonic weapons tests in the summer of 2021, Defence Minister Rajnath Singh stressed the need for hypersonic weapon development during a lecture held at DRDO on December 14, 2021.
-India has about 12 hypersonic wind tunnels and can test speeds of up to Mach 13, according to the October 2021 Congressional Research Service Report.
+India has since then built 12 hypersonic wind tunnels that can test speeds of up to Mach 13, according to the October 2021 Congressional Research Service Report.

 In February 2024, IIT Kanpur built and evaluated the Hypervelocity Expansion Tunnel Test Facility, referred to as S2, in the Department of Aerospace Engineering's Hypersonic Experimental Aerodynamics Laboratory (HEAL).
-Ballistic missile launches, scramjet flights, and extreme hypersonic conditions of atmospheric entry can all be replicated at the S2 facility.
-It is anticipated that the facility will support ISRO and DRDO's Hypersonic Technology Demonstrator Vehicle, RLV Technology Demonstration Programme, and Gaganyaan.
-It can generate flight speeds between Mach 8 to 29.
-The 2020 test of HSTDV validated aerodynamic configuration of vehicle, ignition and sustained combustion of scramjet engine at hypersonic flow, separation mechanisms and characterised thermo-structural materials.
+The S2 facility can simulate flight speeds between Mach 8 to 29 and aid in the development of ballistic missiles, ramjet and, scramjet engines.
+It is anticipated that the facility will support multiple projects, ranging from spaceflight applications under ISRO's Gaganyaan and RLV-TD programmes, and DRDO's Hypersonic Technology Demonstrator Vehicle, ET-LDHCM and LR-AShM.